Dr. Savage is no longer accepting students.

-Dr. Savage is joining the UNL psychology faculty as part of the Clinical Program and Neuroscience and Behavior faculty in Spring 2018.
+Dr. Savage joined the UNL psychology faculty as part of the Clinical Program and Neuroscience and Behavior faculty in Spring 2018.
 He received his Ph.D. in clinical psychology from Oklahoma State University.
 From 1992-94 Dr. Savage completed a Psychiatric Neuroscience Fellowship at The Massachusetts General Hospital and from 1994-95 he completed a Fellowship in Brain Imaging at The Massachusetts General Hospital.

 Dr. Savage's research examines brain health, including the neural processes underlying health behaviors - for example, staying physically active and maintaining optimal body weight and strength – and the reciprocal impact these choices have on long term brain health.
 The human brain is highly impacted by behavioral choices that affect overall body health yet it is also the agent of health behaviors.
 Healthy behaviors are in part difficult to maintain because they are less immediately gratifying and the benefits of healthy behaviors emerge over time.
 He is also interested in brain health broadly, including how brain activity mediates health behaviors (e.g., diet and physical activity), modifiable risk factors for dementia, and cognitive changes and recovery from brain injury (e.g., concussion, stroke).